Chav: Stereotype

 Response to the stereotype has ranged from amusement to criticism, with some saying that it is a new manifestation of classism.
 The Guardian in 2011 identified issues stemming from the use of the terms "hoodies" and "chav" within the mass media, which had led to age discrimination as a result of mass media-created stereotypes.

 Commercial effect

-In 2005 the fashion house Burberry, whilst deriding chavs, claimed that the widespread fashion in the UK of chavs wearing its branded style (Burberry check) was due to the widespread availability of cheaper counterfeit versions.
+In 2005, the fashion house Burberry, whilst deriding chavs, claimed that the widespread fashion in the UK of chavs wearing its branded style (Burberry check) was due to the widespread availability of cheaper counterfeit versions.

-The large supermarket chain Asda has attempted to trademark the word "chav" for a line of confectionery.
-A spokeswoman said, "With slogans from characters in shows such as Little Britain and The Catherine Tate Show providing us with more and more contemporary slang, our 'Whatever' sweets — now nicknamed chav hearts — have become very popular with kids and grown-ups alike.
+The supermarket chain Asda applied in 2006 to register "chav" as a trademark for a line of confectionery.
+A spokeswoman said, "With slogans from characters in shows such as Little Britain and The Catherine Tate Show providing us with more and more contemporary slang, our 'Whatever' sweets—now nicknamed chav hearts—have become very popular with kids and grown-ups alike.
 We thought we needed to give them some respect and have decided to trademark our sweets."